tommyettinger/SquidSetup/README.md

     tell, I am not terribly confident in the ability of this tool to generate iOS projects that work on the first try, though it may be easy enough to modify things in the likely case they don't immediately work.
-  - All builds currently use Gradle 4.6 with the currently-deprecated `compile` configuration in use, so a harmless warning will be issued about using `api` and `implementation`.
-Those are not actual full replacements, so the warning is incorrect, and if you stay using Gradle 4.6, the warning should stay merely a warning in the future.
-If not, there will be some horrible hackery needed to get `api` and `implementation` working with `dist` tasks, and it would be in some future SquidSetup release.
+  - All builds currently use Gradle 5.4 with the "api/implementation/compile fiasco" resolved.
+Adding dependencies will use the `api` keyword instead of the `compile` keyword it used in earlier versions.
+All modules use the `java-library` plugin, which enables the `api` keyword for dependencies.
   - You may need to refresh the Gradle project after the initial import if some dependencies timed-out;
     JitPack takes a minute or two to build SquidLib, and it usually doesn't take long before the SquidLib dependencies can be downloaded in full.
 In IntelliJ IDEA, the `Refresh all projects` button is a pair